Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 ### 1. Blockchain node

 This has been implemented in a docker container and two functions are already in place to build and run the container: `./stack chain-docker-build` and `./stack chain-docker-run`.
 The run command accepts an optional parameter for a local path where to store the blockchain data.
 This is handy to keep the current state of the blockchain around even after restarts on the container.
+The path defaults to `/data/chain` which won't work on every system but can be replaced with a directory of your choosing.

-The first time this commands are executed the blockchain will be in its genesis state, several things need to happen:
+The first time these commands are executed the blockchain will be in its genesis state, several things need to happen:

 - Fund the admin account, which will be used to deploy the smart contracts and token.
 - Compile and deploy the smart contracts.